If you're exploring Softr alternatives, you're likely searching for a platform that better aligns with your app's goals and growth potential.

 Pricing

-Adalo follows a straightforward subscription model with multiple tiers.
+Adalo follows a straightforward subscription model with multiple tiers and no usage-based charges—meaning no bill shock from unexpected fees.
 The Free plan includes 200 records per app and allows unlimited test apps.
-Paid options start with the Starter plan at $36/month (billed annually), which supports one published app with a custom domain.
-For larger needs, the Business plan costs $200/month (billed annually) and includes ten published apps and unlimited editors.
-Additional published apps can be added for $25/month, and extra editor seats cost $15/month each.
-This pricing structure ensures flexibility for users with varying project scales.
+Paid options start with the Starter plan at $36/month (billed annually), which supports one published app with a custom domain and unlimited database records.

 Key Features

-Adalo comes equipped with a built-in relational database that supports logic and custom formulas, eliminating delays often caused by syncing with external data sources.
-With over 20 million daily data requests and an impressive uptime of over 99%, it’s a reliable platform for demanding projects.
-To date, Adalo users have created more than 1 million custom mobile and web applications, with published apps collectively serving over 2 million unique end-user accounts.
+With over 20 million daily data requests and an impressive uptime of over 99%, it's a reliable platform for demanding projects.
+To date, over 3 million custom mobile and web applications have been created on Adalo, with published apps collectively serving millions of unique end-user accounts.

 The platform supports essential native device features like geolocation, camera access, photo libraries, and push notifications.
 It also offers a Component Marketplace where you can find premium add-ons like QR code readers and vertical video players.
 For more advanced functionality, Adalo integrates seamlessly with external backends such as Xano or Airtable via REST APIs and connects to over 1,000 third-party apps through Zapier.